• Skip to primary navigation

 How Kids Can Be Mobile Safe At School

-There was a time, not so long ago, when having a mobile phone at school was simply not allowed.
-Times have changed and whilst mobile phones are still banned in a third of UK schools, they are welcome in some schools, with some guidelines and rules surrounding their usage, of course.
-Furthermore, the age of the typical child with a mobile phone in school is getting younger too.
-Let’s assume your child is able to take a mobile phone to school, after all, there are positives, but how can we as parents manage children’s online activity in this environment, including the type of content they can access and the time spent using the device?
-This brings me to the content of this post, in which I examine some of the ways for our children to stay mobile safe at school.
+Not so long ago, having a mobile phone at school was not allowed.
+Times have changed, and whilst mobile phones are still banned in a third of UK schools, they are welcome in some schools, with some guidelines and rules surrounding their usage, of course.
+Furthermore, the age of the typical child with a mobile phone in school is also decreasing.
+Let’s assume your child can take a mobile phone to school.
+After all, there are positives, but how can we as parents manage children’s online activity in this environment, including the type of content they can access and the time spent using the device?
+This brings me to the content of this post, in which I examine some of the ways for our children to stay safe while using mobile devices at school.

 Before we look into how we might keep kids mobile safe at school, let’s first consider the pros and cons of mobile phone usage in schools…